 JNU students protest over fee hike, dress code

-Hundreds of students protested near the Jawaharlal Nehru University here on Monday against the administration's "anti-students" policy.
-Students wanted to march towards the All India Council for Technical Education (AICTE), where Vice President Venkaiah Naidu is addressing the university's convocation at an auditorium.
+Hundreds of students protested near the Jawaharlal Nehru University here on Monday against the administration's "anti-student" policy.
+Students wanted to march towards the All India Council for Technical Education (AICTE), where Vice President Venkaiah Naidu was addressing the university's convocation at an auditorium.

 The gates of the AICTE, around 3 km from the JNU, were locked and the security personnel were stationed in and outside the premises in wake of the protests that started in the morning.
-The students later reached the convocation area at around 11.30 am.
-According to a senior officer, the students broke barricades and marched towards the auditorium.
-Some of the protesters have been detained.

-The students were beating tambourine and raising slogans, with placards in their hands, calling Vice Chancellor M Jagadesh Kumar a "thief".
-"Delhi Police Go Back" slogans were also being raised.
-Human Resource Development Minister Ramesh Pokhriyal is not being able to come out of the venue and the police are requesting the students to let him go.
+Barricades were placed outside the north and west gates of the JNU campus, as well as on the route between the AICTE auditorium and the JNU at Baba Balaknath Marg, near the traffic signal, underneath the flyover, and near the venue, an officer said.

+But students broke these blockades and marched towards the venue around 11.30 am.
+Some of the protesters have been detained, police said.
+With placards in their hands, the students were beating the tambourine and raising slogans like "Delhi Police Go Back" and calling Vice-Chancellor M Jagadesh Kumar a "thief".

+"Historic day for us that we broke barricades, reached the convocation venue and met the minister," Ghosh said.
+"This could happen because we were united."
+"This is not the end of our movement.
+We urged the HRD minister to ask the V-C to have a dialogue with the students," the JNUSU president said.
+"It is due to the V-C that things have come to be like this."

+The HRD minister has promised that students' union would be called for meeting to the ministry.
+"We will have to ask the executive council members to reject the hostel manual in its upcoming meeting on Wednesday," Ghosh said.

-Students want to meet the V-C and demand a withdrawal of the draft hostel manual, which they claimed has provisions for fee hike, dress code and curfew timings.
-The protest is part of the agitation against the hostel manual and several other issues like restrictions by the administration on entry to the Parthasarathy Rocks, attempts to lock students' union office, according to the students.
+Students wanted to meet the vice-chancellor and demand withdrawal of the draft hostel manual, which they claimed has provisions for the fee hike, dress code, and curfew timings.
+The protest is part of the agitation against the hostel manual and several other issues like restrictions by the administration on entry to the Parthasarathy Rocks attempts to lock students' union office, according to the students.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)